 We accept submission of your original, unpublished artwork.
 We are not accepting artwork that has previously appeared in publication or that has already been selected by another publisher to appear in publication.
 Note: Self-published artwork is fine to submit.

-- Or you may submit up to four images of your artwork.
+You may submit a combination of up to four photographs or images of your artwork in total.

 [Caveat: If you would like to submit minimalist line art in black & white here, while we will welcome it, you might also consider submitting such work to our literary journal The Starlight SciFaiku Review, where that is the only style of art that we accept (in both JPEG and PNG file formats).
 For The Space Cadet Science Fiction Review, extraordinarily elaborate, mind-bogglingly detailed, color-rich drawings providing a more complex and vivid representation of the subject are preferred.]